awsdocs/amazon-s3-userguide/doc_source/empty-bucket.md

 ## Using a lifecycle configuration<a name="empty-bucket-lifecycle"></a>

-If use a lifecycle policy to empty your bucket, the lifecycle policy should include non\-current versions, delete markers, and incomplete multipart uploads\.
+If you use a lifecycle policy to empty your bucket, the lifecycle policy should include [current versions, non\-current versions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/versioning-workflows.html), [delete markers](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeleteMarker.html), and [incomplete multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpu-abort-incomplete-mpu-lifecycle-config.html)\.

-You can configure lifecycle on your bucket to expire objects and request that Amazon S3 delete expired objects\.
-You can add lifecycle configuration rules to expire all or a subset of objects that have a specific key name prefix\.
+You can add lifecycle configuration rules to expire all objects or a subset of objects that have a specific key name prefix\.
 For example, to remove all objects in a bucket, you can set a lifecycle rule to expire objects one day after creation\.

-If your bucket has versioning enabled, you can also configure the rule to expire noncurrent objects\.
-To fully empty the contents of a versioning\-enabled bucket, you must configure an expiration policy on both current and noncurrent objects in the bucket\.

-Amazon S3 supports a bucket lifecycle rule that you can use to direct Amazon S3 to stop multipart uploads that don't complete within a specified number of days after being initiated\.
+Amazon S3 supports a bucket lifecycle rule that you can use to stop multipart uploads that don't complete within a specified number of days after being initiated\.
 We recommend that you configure this lifecycle rule to minimize your storage costs\.
 For more information, see [Configuring a bucket lifecycle policy to abort incomplete multipart uploads](mpu-abort-incomplete-mpu-lifecycle-config.md)\.

 For more information about using a lifecycle configuration to empty a bucket, see [Setting lifecycle configuration on a bucket](how-to-set-lifecycle-configuration-intro.md) and [Expiring objects](lifecycle-expire-general-considerations.md)\.